wp-plugins/basic-google-maps-placemarks/readme.txt

 = v1.1.2 (6/14/2011) =
 * [UPDATE] Settings moved to separate class
-* [UPDATE] Updated Wordpress requirement to 3.0.
+* [UPDATE] Updated WordPress requirement to 3.0.
 Listing it at 2.9 in previous versions was a mistake.

 = v1.1.1 (6/11/2011) =
 * [UPDATE] JavaScript files only loaded when needed